benjaminfurman/benjaminfurman.github.io/_pages/sex_chr_project.md

 author_profile: true
 ---

-## Sex chromosomes...
+## Sex chromosomes...sounds...sexy

-#### sounds...sexy

 You bet it is!
-Sex chromosomes are the portions of the genome that hold the keys to the differentiation of females and males.
+Sex chromosomes are the portions of the genome that hold the key to the differentiation of females and males.
 Sex chromosomes are common in animals, and appear elsewhere in the tree of life too.
 Some animals use temperature to distinguish sex and others have just a single sex.
-I find sex chromosomes particularly fascinating.
-For diploid and diploid like species (i.e. species with more than two copies of their genomes but genetically behave like diploids), there are pairs of chromosomes.
-One of these pairs are the sex chromosomes and unlike all the other chromosomes they are not equally shared between the sexes.
+One pair of chromosomes (in humans there are 23 pairs) are the sex chromosomes and, unlike all the other chromosomes, they are not equally shared between the sexes.
+This unequal sharing has very interesting evolutionary consequences.

 <figure>
 <img src="{{'/assets/img/sex_chr_page/SexChr_domDose.jpg' | prepend: site.baseurl }}" alt="domDose">